quangtien0101/Infosec-journey/HTB-Writeup/Laboratory/Writeup.md

 ![](Screen-shot/get%20secret%20key.png)

-Next we would need to host our own gitlab instance in order to achieve the deserialization attack
+Next, we would need to host our own gitlab instance in order to achieve the deserialization attack

 Pull the same gitlab version image from docker hub and then run the container
 ```bash